About the Events

 If graduation ceremonies reach seating capacity, guests will be directed to nearby venues to watch live broadcasts of the ceremonies on television screens.
 Due to fire codes and safety issues, there will be no standing room for guests.

 The university holds a separate ceremony in May for master's and doctoral candidates that features traditional commencement elements and recognizes their unique accomplishments.
 Master’s candidates process to the stage, have their name called, walk the stage and shake hands with university administration, and have their photo taken.
-Doctoral and master of fine arts candidates (recipients of terminal degrees) are hooded during this ceremony by their faculty mentor(s).
-Candidates wear their regalia at this event.
-Degrees are also conferred during this event.
+Doctoral and M.F.A. candidates (recipients of terminal degrees) are hooded during this ceremony by their faculty mentor(s).
+Candidates wear their regalia.
+Degrees are conferred at this event.

 - Who can participate: Doctoral and master's students earning degrees in May will be recognized in the spring Doctoral and Master's Commencement.
-To participate in the spring Doctoral and Master's Commencement, graduate candidates must apply for graduation by the posted deadline and RSVP using the links provided in the mailed graduation packet.
+To participate in the spring Doctoral and Master's Commencement, doctoral and master's candidates must apply and be approved for Spring graduation by the posted deadlines, and must RSVP using the links provided in the mailed commencement packet.

-- Substantial and exceptional circumstances warranting ceremony participation prior to degree completion require dean’s approval.
-Please contact your dean’s office for further information.
+- Substantial and exceptional circumstances warranting ceremony participation prior to degree completion require the approval of the appropriate college Dean or Associate Dean.
+Please contact the Toulouse Graduate School or your Dean’s office for further information.
 Examples of exceptional circumstances include:

 - A candidate with a parent with a terminal illness who wants to know their child has gotten the degree before he/she passes.

-Graduates can invite family and friends.
+- Who can attend: Graduates may invite family and friends.
+Graduates and their guests are expected to remain for the duration of the ceremony.
 There is no limit to the number of guests that graduates can invite to attend the Doctoral and Master’s Commencement.
 Graduates and their guests are expected to remain for the duration of the ceremony.